acauligi/acauligi.github.io/_news/scitech_finalist_2025.md

 related_posts: false
 ---

-Congratulations to Kazu Echigo for being selected as a finalist for the 2025 AIAA SciTech GNC Graduate Student Paper Competition!
+Congratulations to Kazu Echigo for being selected as a finalist for the 2025 AIAA SciTech GNC Graduate Student Paper Competition for our paper on applying stochastic trajectory optimization for asteroid reconnaissance!